flovik/PTR/reports/lab2_report.md

 In the first week, I learnt how to send requests to a docker container and receive Server Sent Events and handle them.

-In the second week, I learnt how to change Routing logic of the Router to manage the load balacing of the system.
+In the second week, I learnt how to change Routing logic of the Router to manage the load balancing of the system.

 ## Bibliography